Family mourns Niles native killed following traffic stop in New Mexico - Leader Publications

 At the time of his death, Applewhite was traveling from Indiana to Arizona to visit Cox and other members of his family for Thanksgiving.

 “He was killed just six hours away from us.
 He was so close but didn’t make it,” Cox said.
 “Thanksgiving was sour.
 It didn’t feel right because he wasn’t here with us.
-Everything Thanksgiving from here on out just won’t be right.”
+Every Thanksgiving from here on out just won’t be right.”

 Cox said she and her family learned of Applewhite’s death from news reports, hours after he had succumbed to his wound.
 Since then, she said family members had received limited contact from police officers.
 Now, the family wants answers.